Charles F. Voegelin: Personal life

 Voegelin was first married to ethnologist Erminie Wheeler-Voegelin, with whom he conducted fieldwork.
 Later he married linguist Florence M. Voegelin, an accomplished linguist in her own right.
 Together they co-authored numerous publications.

 He died on May 22, 1986.

 Honors

 In 1947 Voegelin was Guggenheim Fellow at Indiana University Bloomington's Department of Anthropology.

 He became a fellow of the American Academy of Arts and Sciences in 1951.

 He was president of the Linguistic Society of America in 1954.

 In 1975, several of Voegelin's colleagues and former students collaborated on the festschrift Linguistics and Anthropology: In Honor of C. F. Voegelin.

-In 1983 he was awarded an Honorary Doctorate (Doctor of Humane Letters) by the University of Indiana at Bloomington, as well as a Distinguished Service Award of the American Anthropological Association.
+In 1983 he was awarded an Honorary Doctorate (Doctor of Humane Letters) by Indiana University Bloomington, as well as a Distinguished Service Award of the American Anthropological Association.

 Voegelin's collected papers are held by the American Philosophical Society.